G-Core/product-documentation/documentation/cloud/kubernetes/monitor-load-on-a-specific-node.md

 ## Metrics

-You can monitor the state of a virtual machine using 4 metrics:
+You can monitor the state of a Virtual Machine using 4 metrics:

-1. The **CPU Utilization** metric measures the load on the machine's CPU as a percentage.
+1\.
+The **CPU Utilization** metric measures the load on the machine's CPU as a percentage.
 For example, if all cores are at 90% usage, the value displayed will be 90%.

-2. The **RAM Utilization** refers to the amount of RAM being utilized by the instance to perform tasks.
+2\.
+The **RAM Utilization** refers to the amount of RAM being utilized by the VM to perform tasks.
 It is measured as a percentage, with 100% indicating full utilization of RAM.
 The RAM Utilization value inside the system might appear to be lower than what is shown in Monitoring, which is normal.
 Monitoring takes into account cache RAM as a part of its statistics.
 Cache RAM is unused RAM that the machine borrows and uses to improve application performance.
 If an application needs more RAM, the system immediately retrieves it from cache.
-3. The **Network Traffic** is the speed of traffic, measured in Mbit per second.
+3\.
+The **Network Traffic** is the speed of traffic, measured in Mbit per second.
-4. The **Network Packets** is the speed of traffic, measured in packet per second.
+4\.
+The **Network Packets** is the speed of traffic, measured in packet per second.